fermyon/advent-of-spin/CHALLENGE-3/README.md

 Welcome to challenge three of Fermyon’s Advent of Spin!

-This second challenge will introduce you to:
+This third challenge will introduce you to:

 - Bartholomew